 What happens next?

-The Department will determine the Review of Environmental Factors, based on its review of the documents and the information provided in submissions.
-If the Determination recommends that the activity may proceed, pending the approval of the proposed Kosciuszko Plan of Management amendments (Visitor Experience Improvements), construction of the new sections of track is expected to commence in the summer of 2019-20.
+The Department has determined the Review of Environmental Factors, based on its review of the documents and the information provided in these submissions.
+Construction of the new sections of track commenced in 2020.

 How can I get more information about the proposal?